CDC-DNPAO/CDCAnthro/README.md

 ### Description

 Generate z-scores, percentiles, and other metrics for weight, height, and BMI based on the 2000 CDC growth charts.
-Has a single function, 'anthro'.
+Has a single function, 'cdcanthro'.
 Requires the package data.table to be installed; library(cdcanthor) will also attach data.table.

 The BMI metrics included z-scores and percentiles base on the growth charts, along with various newer metrics such as extended BMIz, percent of the 50th and 95th percentiles.

 ### Installation
-Run the following command:
+Run the following command in R:

 install.packages(
    'https://raw.github.com/CDC-DNPAO/CDCAnthro/master/cdcanthro_0.1.1.tar.gz', repos=NULL